d0x2f/birthday-checker-infrastructure/README.md

 In order to run the initial setup script you'll need your billing account id.

-Choose a project id to deploy to, if the project doesn't already exist, it will be created.

 ## Environment

-A dockerfile is available to provide a consistent environment with all required dependencies included.
+A dockerfile is available to provide a consistent execution environment with all required dependencies included.
 Build and run it from the project root directory like so:

 ```bash
 $ docker build . -t birthday-checker-infrastructure